JitaProg/JitaProg/README.md

 <h1 align="center">Hi 👋, I'm Borja</h1>
 <h3 align="center">A passionate frontend developer from Spain</h3>

+- 👷🏽‍♂️ I’m currently working on a Funtasies Websites.

-- 📚 I’m currently learning Python and JavaScript
+- 📚 I’m currently learning Python and JavaScript.

 - 👨‍💻 All of my projects are available at [https://github.com/JitaProg](https://github.com/JitaProg)